chentianran/chentianran.github.io/teaching/linalg/syllabus.markdown

 ### Prerequisite

+__MATH-1620__ (Calculus II) or an equivalent course

-In order to succeed in this class, a solid understanding of algebra and basic calculus is necessary.
+In order to succeed in this class, a solid understanding of pre-calculus algebra and basic calculus is necessary.
 The ability to write formal proofs is also required.
-Please check with the course catalog for all the prerequisite courses.

 ### Textbook